ArduPilot/ardupilot_wiki/common/source/docs/common-djirs2-gimbal.rst

 ArduPilot 4.4 (and higher) support the `DJI RS2 <https://www.dji.com/rs-2>`__ and `DJI RS3-Pro <https://www.dji.com/jp/rs-3-pro>`__ handheld gimbals using a :ref:`Lua script <common-lua-scripts>`.
 The driver relies on the gimbal supporting the "DJI R SDK" protocol which is only these two gimbals as far as we know.
 Other gimbals including the very similar RSC2 and RS3 are not supported.

+Some images on this page are from the DJI SDK Protocol and User Interface instructions.

 What to Buy
 ===========